leejoey0921/cluster-logan/README.md

 3) Run `deploy-docker.sh` to upload the container.

-In the root folder of this repository:
+Go to the root folder of this repository.
+Pay attention to the output bucket names bucket hard coded in `run_*.sh` (`serratus-rayan`).

-0) Modify `process_array.sh` to correct `jobdef` (`logan-analysis-2c-job` should be fine, jobs will be 2 cores and 3.5 GB RAM, DIAMOND needs that).
+0) Modify the `vcpus` variable in `process_array.sh` to correct `jobdef`.
+2 vcpus, i.e. `jobdef=logan-analysis-2c-job` should be fine, jobs will be 2 cores and 3.5 GB RAM, DIAMOND needs at least that.

-1) Put your list of accessions in `sets/mylist.txt` and `echo mylist > set`, change ̀`mylist` to any useful name.

-2) Run `process_array.sh [dest_bucket] [nb_jobs]`
+1) Run `run_test.sh` to see that it works at all.

+2) Run `run_pilot.sh` to get an estimate of the costs

+2) Run `run_many.sh` for the big run on all Logan contigs.

+Behind the scenes, these scripts call `process_array.sh [dest_bucket] [nb_jobs]`.
 Where `dest_bucket` is the name of the destination bucket, and `nb_jobs` is the number of jobs to submit (can't exceed 10000).
 The more jobs, the faster it will be.
-Each job takes 1 vcpu and 1.5G memory.
 Destination bucket file structure is decided by the task.

 ## Running tests

 Run `test_docker.sh` for a local test.

 Modify and run `run_test.sh` for a Batch test job, then `run_pilot.sh` for an estimation of costs.
 Those scripts have a hardcoded output bucket name that needs to be changed.

 ## Cleanup